2011 Spanish general election

-Consistent opinion polling leads for the opposition People's Party (PP) under Mariano Rajoy—who had survived a plot to overthrow him during a 2008 party congress—a general strike, an air traffic controllers' strike forcing the government's use of emergency powers for the first time in democracy, the onset of the anti-austerity 15-M Movement, and the PSOE's collapse in the 2011 local and regional elections, forced Zapatero to renounce running for a third term in office (with the first deputy prime minister, Alfredo Pérez Rubalcaba, being selected as PSOE candidate without opposition) and for a snap election to be called for November 2011, five months ahead of schedule.
-During this period, separatist group ETA announced a permanent ceasefire and cessation of armed operations, turning the election into the first since the Spanish transition to democracy without ETA activity.
+Growing discontent saw a general strike in September 2010, an air traffic controllers' strike in December 2010 (which led to the first use of emergency powers since 1975), and the onset of the anti-austerity movement in Spain in May 2011.
+This, together with consistent opinion polling leads for the opposition People's Party (PP) under Mariano Rajoy—who had survived a plot to overthrow him during a 2008 party congress—materialized in the PSOE's collapse in the 2011 local and regional elections.
+Zapatero quit seeking a third term in office, with the first deputy prime minister, Alfredo Pérez Rubalcaba, being selected as PSOE candidate unopposed.
+Mounting political and economic pressure forced Zapatero to call a snap election for November 2011.
+During this period, the separatist ETA group announced a permanent ceasefire and subsequent cessation of all armed operations, turning the election into the first since the Spanish transition to democracy without ETA activity.

-Under falling voter turnout, the election resulted in the PSOE being swept out from power in the worst defeat for a sitting government in Spain up until that time since 1982, losing 4.3 million votes and scoring its worst result in a general election ever since the first democratic election in 1977.
-In contrast, Rajoy's PP won a record absolute majority in a landslide, being his party's best historic result as well as the second largest and, to date, last single-party majority in Spanish democracy.
-Also for the first time in a general election, the PSOE failed to come out on top in both Andalusia and Catalonia, with the nationalist Convergence and Union (CiU) emerging victorious in the later, whereas the abertzale left Amaiur achieved a major breakthrough in both the Basque Country and Navarre.
-United Left (IU) saw a turnaround of its electoral fortunes with its first remarkable increase in fifteen years, whereas centrist Union, Progress and Democracy (UPyD) exceeded all expectations with over one million votes, five seats and just short of the 5% threshold required for being recognized a parliamentary group in Congress.
+Under falling voter turnout, the election saw the PSOE being swept out from power in the worst defeat for a sitting Spanish government up until that time since 1982, losing four million votes in its worst performance since 1977, Rajoy's PP won in a landslide, beating José María Aznar's result in 2000; it was also the second largest and, to date, last single-party absolute majority in a nationwide Spanish election.
+The left-wing United Left saw a turnaround of its electoral fortunes with its first remarkable increase in fifteen years, whereas centrist Union, Progress and Democracy exceeded expectations with over one million votes, five seats and just short of the five percent threshold required for being recognized a parliamentary group in Congress.
+The nationalist Convergence and Union topped the poll in Catalonia for the first time ever, whereas the abertzale left platform Amaiur achieved a major breakthrough in both the Basque Country and Navarre.
+Rajoy was subsequently elected as prime minister of Spain, forming a majority government after eight years in opposition.